Torrance High School

 NOTE: Students begin each quarter with a clean slate for tardies.
 Those who earned a “U” at the quarter for tardiness may earn an “S” or “E” at the semester if the tardiness has been resolved, and the teacher feels the student deserves such a mark.
 School detention or Saturday School does not clear a tardy or a U in citizenship.

-Cellphones should not be used at school without teacher’s permission.
-Cellphones must be turned off between 8:30 am and 3:22 pm.
-Teachers/staff may confiscate cellphones if they are used without permission.
-Confiscated cell phones can be picked up by a parent or guardian after school in the dean’s office.
-Students will be assigned Saturday School upon their 2nd cell phone confiscation.
-This rule also applies to electronic devices such as handheld gaming units.
+Cellphones/electronic devices should not be used at school or in classes without the teacher’s permission.
+Cellphones must be turned off between 8:30 AM and 3:22 PM Teachers/staff may confiscate cellphones/electronic devices if they are used without permission.
+Confiscated cell phones/devices can be picked up by a parent or guardian after school in the dean’s office.
+Students will be assigned Saturday School upon their 2nd cell phone/device confiscation.
+This rule also applies to all electronic devices such as handheld gaming units.
+Torrance High is not responsible for lost or stolen devices.

 A good school learning environment is created when students have an appropriate, well-groomed appearance and conduct themselves properly.
 Anything which tends to detract from this environment is unacceptable.
 The following guidelines shall apply to all regular school activities: